NetworkManager/NetworkManager/src/nm-helpers/README.md

 nm-daemon-helper
 ----------------

-A internal helper application that is spawned by NetworkManager to perform certain actions.
+A internal helper application that is spawned by NetworkManager to perform certain actions which can't be done in the daemon.

-Currently all it does is doing a reverse DNS lookup, which cannot be done by NetworkManager because the operation requires to reconfigure the libc resolver (which is a process-wide operation).
+Currently it's used to do a reverse DNS lookup after reconfiguring the libc resolver (which is a process-wide operation), and to read files on behalf of unprivileged users (which requires a seteuid that affects all the threads of the process).

 This is not directly useful to the user.